-Our faculty members bring together grounded theory and practical experience in entrepreneurship.
-Advisors in the ecosystem are available to offer support, advice and mentorship.
+Our faculty members bring together grounded theory and practical experience in entrepreneurship and innovation.
+Experts at Rice and beyond are available to offer support, guidance, and mentorship.

 Head of Rice Entrepreneurship Initiative